Kenya women's national cricket team

 The Kenya national women's cricket team is the team that represents the country of Kenya in international women's cricket.
-Their first matches were in January 2006 when they played a triangular series against Kenya A and Uganda.
+Their first matches were in January 2001 when they played a three-match series against Uganda.

 History

 Kenya played in the African regional qualifiers for the 2009 World Cup in December 2006 against Tanzania, Uganda and Zimbabwe.
 They performed poorly in the tournament, finishing in last place.